lyrrra/latin101/translation1.md

 8 was

-Chaos was the first god.
-His daughters were Nox and Terra. (**I.e., "Night and Earth"**)  Terra was the mother of all humans.
+Chaos was the first of the gods.
+His daughters were Nox and Terra. (**I.e., "Night and Earth"**), the mother of all humans.
 She was the mother of Mortis and Lētī.
 Lētī's sons were horrible monsters: Typhon, Python, and Cyclōpēs.
-Typhon and Python were huge dragons and Cyclōpēs was a heavy bream.  (**What number is *fabri bruti* and who does it describe?**)
+Typhon and Python were huge dragons and Cyclōpēs were foolish stoneworkers.
 Their brother Uranus, was himself the first king of the gods.
 He was strong and huge, but wise.